pierresprim/WinCopies.Util/Source/WinCopies.Util/README.md

 - Some extension methods, mainly for arrays, enumerables, collections and enums;
 - Some utility static methods, such as advanced 'if' functions;
 - 'ToString' extension method for the 'IEnumerable' type to display the content of a given IEnumerable
-- An array and list builder;
-- Some commands for WPF;
-- Some data converters WPF;
-- Some basic objects and interfaces to work easier with WPF data binding;
-- (Routed)EventArgs's;
-- An advanced background worker;
-- (ReadOnly)(Observable)Collections;
-- Some extensions for easier INotifyPropertyChanged handling;
-- Base view model classes;

 Project link
 ------------